CERG-C/CERG-C/docs/Teaching/CERG/Tephra/Hazard_tephra_exercise.md

 1. We need to assess the hazard associated with tephra accumulation for a future eruption along the Cumbre Vieja rift.
 2. From the historical record, most eruptions are **VEI 2**.
 However, since what we observed in the field deposits seems larger than VEI 2 eruptions, we decide to focus on a **VEI 3** eruption.
 3. However, the deposits we observed do not look like **short-lasting, subplinian VEI 3** eruptions.
-We suspect that these eruptions were less intense and longer-lastin.
+We suspect that these eruptions were less intense and longer-lasting.
 We therefore model an eruption lasting between **3 days to one week** with plume heights varying between **1-5** km.
 4. We have **no information** regarding the **grain-size** distribution of the observed deposits, and therefore decide to use an **analogue eruption** to inform us.
 We chose the 2002 eruption of Etna volcano.